Cork Port Guide

 Baby care/Changing room

-A baby changing and feeding room in the terminal.
+There is a baby changing room in the terminal.

-A limited range of hot food is available in the terminal cafeteria.
+No facilities available in the terminal building.
 Pubs offering more substantial meals can be in the nearest village (about 1 mile away) or the nearest town (about 4 miles away).